 - Packing a water bottle with at least half a days worth of water is good practice and will be a welcome treat when the sun has finally reached its peak and the nearest service station is a good 30 minutes away.

 - Always let someone know where you are going and take a fully charged mobile phone.
 Although mobile reception is not always guaranteed at least someone knows what your intended route was.

 Clearly we haven’t quite reached the temperature heights of the Mediterranean but you can never be too prepared!

 Digby Brown Motorcycle solicitors are here to help

 If you would like to talk to someone about a motorcycle accident that wasn’t your fault, we have the expertise to help.
-Call 0333 200 5925, text help to 83310 or fill in our brief enquiry form and someone will contact you
+Call the number below or fill in our brief enquiry form and someone will contact you